 The Mistresses of Henry VIII by Kelly Hart.
 Looking good was not enough to attract King Henry VIII.
 His mistresses helped influence profound changes in society and religion.

-The Ebbs and Flows of Fortune by David M. Head is a biography of Thomas Howard, Third Duke of Norfolk.
-Norfolk, a brother-in-law of Henry VII, was the uncle of Anne Boleyn and Katherine Howard.
-He assisted in the rise and downfall of both women.
+The Ebbs and Flows of Fortune by David M. Head.
+Biography of Thomas Howard, Third Duke of Norfolk, uncle of Anne Boleyn and Katherine Howard.

 Jane Boleyn: The Infamous Lady Rochford by Julia Fox.
 Biography of Jane Rochford, sister-in-law of Anne Boleyn, who was executed in 1542 for helping Katherine Howard conduct a love affair.